emer/leabra/README.md

 Weights are subject to a contrast enhancement function, which compensates for the soft (exponential) weight bounding that keeps weights within the normalized 0-1 range.
 Contrast enhancement is important for enhancing the selectivity of self-organizing learning, and generally results in faster learning with better overall results.
 Learning operates on the underlying internal linear weight value.
 Biologically, we associate the underlying linear weight value with internal synaptic factors such as actin scaffolding, CaMKII phosphorlation level, etc, while the contrast enhancement operates at the level of AMPA receptor expression.

 There are various extensions to the algorithm that implement special neural mechanisms associated with the prefrontal cortex and basal ganglia [PBWM](#pbwm), dopamine systems [PVLV](#pvlv), the [Hippocampus](#hippocampus), and predictive learning and temporal integration dynamics associated with the thalamocortical circuits [DeepLeabra](#deepleabra).
+All of these are (will be) implemented as additional modifications of the core, simple `leabra` implementation, instead of having everything rolled into one giant hairball as in the original C++ implementation.

 # Pseudocode as a LaTeX doc for Paper Appendix